panther-park/p2_continuous_control/README.md

 For executing the codes in this project you will need a Python3.5+ interpreter and other dependencies installed, according to your OS:
 1. Install Anaconda©: https://conda.io/docs/user-guide/install/index.html#
 2. Initiate a conda environment with Python 3.5+
-3. Instal the following packages and their dependencies:
+3. Install the following packages and their dependencies:
 	- numpy: https://scipy.org/install.html
 	- matplotlib: https://matplotlib.org/users/installing.html
 	- PyTorch: https://pytorch.org/get-started/locally/